Sport settings

 Direction

 This setting tells CrewNerd which way you are facing in the boat.
 Rowers face the stern, while coxswains and paddlers face the bow.
+In dragonboats, paddlers face the bow, while drummers face the stern.
 This setting is important when the "auto start/stop" feature is enabled because it enables CrewNerd to start the timer the instant that you begin your first stroke by detecting the forward movement of the boat.

 The direction setting is also important when using custom courses and waypoints.
 CrewNerd can give course corrections using left/right arrows, so the app needs to know which way you are facing to orient the arrows correctly.